Lyle-xub/OSN-NCS-private/readme.md

 For UI.

 ### Scripts
-Here's a detailed description of the scripts you've listed, in English, with additional information:

 `Calibration.py` This script is responsible for training a phase using neural network to calibrate the system.